-Information available below in English, French, German, Spanish, Portuguese, Simplified Chinese, Traditional Chinese, Korean, Japanese, Thai, Arabic and Indonesian.
+Information available below in English, French, German, Spanish, Simplified Chinese, Traditional Chinese, Korean, Japanese and Thai.

 When you place your order, let us know how many copies you want, keeping in mind that they are bundled in 25s.

 There are two main routes available for travel between Picton and Christchurch:

 A 7.8 magnitude earthquake hit Kaikōura in November 2016.
 After 18 months of recovery work, State Highway 1 (SH1) re-opened 24/7 in April 2018.
 Construction is ongoing throughout 2018 and 2019 so expect unsealed surfaces, lane closures, reduced speeds and stop/go controls in some areas.
 Expect roadworks along the entire route but they are more likely to be concentrated just north and south of Kaikōura - the most earthquake damaged areas.

 If SH1 is unexpectedly closed from either the north or the south, you can still access Kaikōura

 from the ‘alternate route’ (see below) by joining the Inland Road (Route 70) just north of Culverden (see map).
 This route takes a little longer than the coastal route.